 Seneca Warm Line

-While other crisis services focus solely on the acute and immediate dangers, the Seneca Warm Line understands that every individual self-determines what they can effectively manage on their own – and can decide for themselves when they need help and support so that their issues do not escalate to the level of crisis.
-At Seneca Warm Line, we treat each individual caller’s need in this concerned and non-judgemental manner.
+We understand that every individual self-determines what they can effectively manage on their own– and can decide for themselves when they need help and support so that their issues do not escalate to the level of crisis.

 Sara Riel would like to extend their sincere appreciation to Winnipeg Kinsmen for their generous support of the Seneca Warm Line.